logmanoriginal/lvssh2/README.md

 ### Limitations

 > [!NOTE]
-> There is currently no built-in support for Linux and macOS.
+> There is currently no built-in support for macOS.
-> Users need to build the libssh2 shared library for these platforms themselves.

 Although this project aims to provide complete bindings for libssh2, there are several limitations users need to be aware of: